pplau/pacon/README.md

-# Pacon: Improving Scalability and Efficiency of Metadata Service through Partial Consistency
+# Pacon: Improving Scalability and Efficiency of Metadata Service through Partial Consistency (IPDPS'20)
 A library that allows existing distributed file system to use partial consistency.
 Partial consistency provides the application with strong consistency guarantee for only its workspace.

-Find out more about Pacon in our IPDPS'20 paper:
+Find out more about Pacon in our [paper](https://ieeexplore.ieee.org/abstract/document/9139884):

-Yubo Liu, Yutong Lu, Zhiguang Chen, and Ming Zhao.
+***Yubo Liu, Yutong Lu, Zhiguang Chen, and Ming Zhao.
 Pacon: Improving Scalability and Efficiency of Metadata Service through Partial Consistency.
-In Proceedings of International Parallel and Distributed Processing Symposium (IPDPS), 2020, pp. 986–996.
+In Proceedings of International Parallel and Distributed Processing Symposium (IPDPS), 2020, pp. 986–996.***

 # Install:
 ```bash